 The helmet has been redesigned, and it was clearly done early enough in the process that this time the toy gets it right without needing

 to be customized.
 The shape is a departure from the helmet we know from the comics, coming to a point in the front like an animal's head, and his antennae are now larger.
 The lenses in his mask are clear red, so we can see the painted eyes behind them.
 It's great the way the different sections of the costume are textured to look like different materials, too: the black is smooth like leather, the red looks like spandex or vinyl, the grey seems like plastic, and the silver is metal.
-The increased size of this figure really let the sculptor work their magic.
+The increased size of this figure really let sculptor Josh Iwanski work his magic.

 Hey, size!
 The Build-A-Figure stands 10⅛" tall, which is definitely larger than the other figures, but not nearly large